 - Use roasted salted macadamia nuts (if possible).
 Roasted nuts have way more flavor than raw nuts, and that extra bit of salt really takes these over the top.

-- Use good quality white chocolate chips.
+- Use good quality white chocolate chips or chunks.
 Ghirardelli or Guittard are two of my favorite brands.
 You can also chop a good quality white chocolate bar.

 - Do not overbake.
-If you’ve been around here for a while, you know this is my mantra.
 Pulling your cookies from the oven when they are still slightly underdone will result in the perfect texture – soft centers with crisp edges.
 Oven times vary, and the size of you dough balls may vary slightly from mine.
 Keep an eye on them.
 When the edges are set and the very center is still slightly underdone, pull them out and allow them to cool with the baking sheet set on a rack.

 - Don’t skip the finishing salt.
 That sprinkle of salt on top of the cookies balances out all that sugar (white chocolate can be super sweet).